aicenter/ShoDi/README.md

  * `input_format` is one of `xengraph`, `dimacs`, `csv`
  * `input_file` is path to the input file (including file extension)
  * `output_file` is path to the output file (*excluding* file extension - the `.ch` extension will be added automatically)
+ * `precision_loss` (optional) is a positive integer denoting how much weight precision to lose.
+Each loaded weight will be divided by this value before rounding. (default: 1)

 ##### Example Usage